jorgemunozl/transformer_archi/research/Development.md

 \end{vmatrix}=\det[\phi_{i}^{k}(\mathbf{x}_{j})]=\det[\Phi ^{k}]
 $$

-The elements of the determinant are obtained via
+The elements of the determinant are obtained via [[Obtaining the orbital fermi net flow]]

 $\alpha \in \{ \uparrow,\downarrow \}$